Genki Bakuhatsu Ganbaruger: Friends and Allies

-The daughter of Defense Force's General Takeda.
+Rikiya's counterpart and the daughter of Defense Force's General Takeda.
 Katsura is a stubborn, prim, fangirl, and class committee members same with Rikiya.
 Katsura had hated Ganbar Team, but get soft a little by little since being saved by Red Ganbar.
 In Nekketsu Saikyo Gosaurer, she appears in a cameo with her father in the Takeda residence.

 Rikiya's little brother who is in Aozora Kindergarten and always acted with Akie.
 Tetsuya respects Rikiya but saying Red Ganbar is cooler than his brother since he saved by him, discouraging Rikiya.

 Chinatsu's little sister.
 Akie wants to be a journalist like her sister, and more reckless than her sister.
 Akie had combining the Great Ganbaruger only once.

 The coach of the Little League Baseball team.
 He is a student who had failed the entrance exam.
 Jun has a crush on Aiko Tachibana, had disguised as "White Ganbar" and saved Aiko from Makai Beast.
 However, he has a broken heart.

 Father of Coach Jun, Genzo is an owner of mom-and-pop candy store that suffer with Makai Beast well.

 The general of the Defence Force.
 It seems as if the reason he does not show up as much in Matchless Raijin-Oh is because he was busy over in Aozora City with his daughter and Makaijuu (Hellbeast) attacks.
-He later returns one last time in Nekketsu Saikyo Gosaurer.
+He later returns in Nekketsu Saikyo Gosaurer, when the Saurers are dealing with the Mechanization Empire who attempt to mechanize the Earth with the forces of the Four Great Machine Kings and Kikaishin himself.

-The guardian of the light of earth who gives out Raijin-Oh to Jin Hyuga one year prior.
+The guardian of the light of earth who gives out Raijin-Oh to Jin Hyuga and the Earth Defense Class one year prior.
 Now, he has entrusted Ganbaruger to the Ganba Team and sealed Gokuark once again.
-Eldran has sealed Gokuark at 400 years ago prior to Raijin-Oh's appearance and the formation of the Earth Defense Class, and now, he has been fighting against Gokuark but the result is that he had transformed into a white dragon at demon world due to a powerful, evil curse.
-Later, he would entrust the third Eldran Robo Gosaurer to Kenichi Minezaki and the fourth, Daiteioh to Tarou Oomomo.
+Eldran has sealed Gokuark at 400 years ago prior to Raijin-Oh's appearance and the formation of the Earth Defense Class as well as the other robots' appearances, and now, he has been fighting against Gokuark but the result is that he had transformed into a white dragon at demon world due to a powerful, evil curse.
+Later, he would entrust the third Eldran Robo Gosaurer to Kenichi Minezaki and the Saurers as he was fighting the Mechanization Empire in the dinosaur era and the fourth, Daiteioh to Tarou Oomomo and the Dankettsu Team when the Onigashima attacks Earth.